jarelllama/Scam-Blocklist/README.md

 ## Dead domains

 Dead domains are removed daily using AdGuard's [Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).
-Note that domains acting as wildcards are excluded from this process.

 Dead domains that are resolving again are included back into the blocklist.